Federal Aviation Administration (FAA), DOT.

 Safety management systems for the aviation industry are still developing.
 However, the FAA believes now is the time to begin developing and implementing SMS requirements because of their benefits to aviation safety.
 The FAA recognizes that future rulemaking may be required to capture safety developments, connect to related regulations, and avoid duplication of SMS requirements for various industry sectors.

 The FAA is considering rulemaking that would establish SMS requirements for other segments of the aviation industry.
 The FAA requests comments on the interaction between this proposed rule and potential future rulemakings.
 The FAA also requests comments on which portions of this proposed rule should be adopted for any potential SMS requirements.
-Finally, the FAA requests comments on whether there are other issues or principles not included in this proposal that the FAA should consider in issuing a final rule.
+Finally, the FAA requests comments on whether there are other issues or principles not Start Printed Page 62018included in this proposal that the FAA should consider in issuing a final rule.

 Paperwork Reduction Act